 What are Solar Thermal Panels?

-A solar thermal panel system is a renewable energy source that harnesses heat from the sun in both direct and diffused sunlight.
-A standard house would typically require just two panels ideally positioned onto a south facing roof elevation.
+A solar thermal panel system is a renewable energy source that harnesses heat from the sun in both direct and diffused sunlight and uses the energy produced to heat the properties domestic hot water cylinder.
+A standard house with one or two bathrooms would typically require just two panels ideally positioned onto a south facing roof elevation.

-During summer months, as long as designed and installed correctly, the solar system should provide the bulk, if not all, of the properties hot water without the need for any other heat source.
-In the spring and autumn months, the solar will still heavily contribute with only minor topping up required from the main heat source.
-However the winter months the role reverses, as due to lack of sunshine and shorter daylight hours, the solar will just act as a pre-heat meaning the bulk of the hot water demand will now come from the main heat source.
+During summer months, as long as designed and installed correctly, the solar system should provide the bulk, if not all, of the homes hot water without theintervention of any other heat source.
+In the spring and autumn months, the solar will still heavily contribute with only minor topping up required from the primary heat source.
+However during the winter months the role reverses, as due to lack of sunshine and shorter daylight hours, the solar will just act as a pre-heat meaning the bulk of the hot water demand will now be supplied by the main heat source.

 A solar thermal system can also be used as a pre-heat in properties without a hot water cylinder, where a combination boiler supplies the hot water.
-(On this page we concentrate on properties with hot water cylinders only).
+This is achieved using specialist controls, however for this page, we concentrate on properties with hot water cylinders only.

 Annually a typical solar thermal installation will provide 50 – 70% of the properties hot water demand.

 As already stated, solar thermal panels absorb energy from the sun.
 The heat radiation generated is absorbed by a glycol fluid mix (water and antifreeze) which runs through pipework within the solar panel.

 The heated glycol fluid is pumped through the solar system to the hot water cylinder which stores and distributes the hot water to the property.